The procedure for creating ACS dark reference files and applying dark subtraction

 for elevated dark rate are created continuously as a result of the ongoing displacement damage on orbit.
 The number of new pixels with a dark current higher than the mean dark rate increases every day by few to several hundreds depending on the threshold.
 The reduction of the operating temperature of the WFC CCDs has dramatically reduced the dark current of the hot pixels and therefore many pixels previously classified as hot are now warm or normal pixels.

 Most of these new hot pixels are transient.
-Like others CCDs on HST, the ACS
+Like other CCDs on HST

 C.) Although the annealing mechanism at such low temperatures is not yet understood, after this “thermal cycle” the population of hot pixels is greatly reduced (see Figure 4.10